RainbowMiner/RainbowMiner/README.md

 - **PoolOfflineMessage**: Message, that will be sent to the renter, after a renter's pool has been offline for PoolOfflineTime
 - **ProfitAverageTime**: Enter the device profit moving average time period (Minute,Minute_5,Minute_10,Hour,Day,ThreeDay,Week), [default=Day]
 - **PauseBetweenRentals**: Disable rigs on MRR after a rental for some time (in seconds, verbose allowed, e.g. 1.5h = 1.5 hours, 30m = 30 minutes) [default=10m]
+- **EnableRecoveryMode**: if you have orphaned rigs due to empty description or if you have unintentionally removed the [%workername%] tag, set this to "1" and RainbowMiner will try to match all orphaned rigs to the unique rig titles and eventually recover the description.
+Since the recovery mode adds another pretty lengthy API call, make sure to disable (set "EnableRecoverMode" to "0"), after all rigs have been recovered. [default=0]

 ##### Substitution variables for StartMessage and DiffMessage:
 - %Algorithm%      = normalized algorithm name